top of page

 Member

 Besides its founder, Lena has been the Executive Director of Big Brothers Big Sisters of Bulgaria Association since its establishment in 2006.
 She is a sociologist by profession and a youth worker by vocation.
-She is directly involved in the preparation and implementation of all projects of the organization which include more than 100 trainings for volunteers and youth organizations.
+She is directly involved in the preparation and implementation of all projects of the organisation which include more than 100 trainings for volunteers and youth organisations.
 Prior to her position at the Big Brothers Big Sisters of Bulgaria Association, she had been working for other NGOs in Bulgaria as a coordinator of volunteer programs and projects, giving her now a total of more than 20 years of experience in the volunteering sector.
-She has been an expert in the mentoring and passed through a number of trainings related to this topic both in the USA and Europe.
-Lena is also an international trainer herself, specialized in volunteer management, non-formal education, European funding for volunteering and youth projects.
-She is a passionate traveler.
-Lena was elected to the CEV Board in 2019 for a 4-year mandate.
+She has been an expert in mentoring and passed through a number of trainings related to this topic both in the USA and Europe.
+Lena is also an international trainer herself, specialising in volunteer management, non-formal education, European funding for volunteering and youth projects.
+She is a passionate traveller.

 Michel Lefranc